Whys are more important than hows.

 3. Other Reasons too Numerous to Mention

 In the infographic of #1, you saw that cooperative/competitive gaming can also strengthen our relationships and build camaraderie.
 Some single-player games can provide valuable data for researchers, and others can teach students–either direct lessons such as geography (Where in the World Is Carmen Sandiego?) or indirect lessons such as how to manage time (The Sims).
+They can be intrinsic (Pokemon Gen 3 teaching you a bit of braille) or extrinsic (wishing to learn more about Los Angeles after playing L.A.
+Noire).
 They also provide common experiences that we can talk about.
 Everyone who has played Star Fox 64 can relate to the satisfying feeling of boosting through a gate as it’s closing, or the exasperation of having to rescue Slippy for the dozenth time.
 Such a common base can be even more powerful than a certain moment in a movie because every player will play the same thing, and yet experience it in a personally unique way.
-This can lead to “meta-storytelling” about a game; in this manner even a game lacking plot–say, Space Invaders for example,– can become a tapestry for a story.
+This can lead to “meta-storytelling” about a game; in this manner even a game lacking plot–Asteroids for example– can become a tapestry for a story.
 Video games can inspire fan stories, fan art, and fan just-about-everything-else (mirror).

 “So if video games provide these benefits, then just go out and buy some new games,” you may be telling me.
 “Why run Games Appreciation articles on these dusty old relics?
 Just get a cell phone and go to town on the app store!”